California One-Day Fishing License: Cost, Rules & How to Buy

 2. Follow regulations: comply with size, bag, and seasonal limits; protected species rules remain in force.

-4. Practice public pier etiquette and adhere to fishing gear recommendations to avoid conflicts and guarantee safety.
+4. Follow public pier etiquette and heed gear recommendations to stay safe and avoid conflicts.

 Licensed Anglers Exemptions

-If you hold a valid California fishing license, you don’t need a daily lands pass to fish on CDFW-managed properties; similarly, school and organized youth groups, active-duty military members, and anglers using public ocean piers are exempt from the day-pass requirement.
-You must comply with fishing regulations and carry required credentials; licensed exemptions apply to individuals 16+ with valid state licenses.
-Check CDFW for property-specific suspensions that alter lands pass needs.
+If you hold a valid California fishing license, you don’t need a daily lands pass to fish on CDFW-managed properties.
+School and organized youth groups, active-duty military members, and anglers using public ocean piers are also exempt from the day-pass requirement.
+You must comply with fishing regulations and carry required credentials.
+Check CDFW for property-specific rules that may affect these exemptions.

 Exemption Type Who it Covers Notes